The Dead Zone (film): Development

 After King's novel The Dead Zone was released in 1979, Lorimar Film Entertainment began developing a film adaptation.
 Producer Carol Baum gave the book to screenwriter Jeffrey Boam and asked him to write a screenplay.
 "I saw it had great possibilities and agreed to do it," Boam said.
 He developed a script with director Stanley Donen, who left the project before the film had reached production at Lorimar.
+Boam completed his first draft for the film on the same day as Ronald Reagan's election as president.

 Lorimar eventually closed its film division after a series of box-office failures, and soon after, producer Dino De Laurentiis bought the rights to The Dead Zone.
 He initially disliked Boam's screenplay and asked King to adapt his own novel.
 De Laurentiis then reportedly rejected King's script as "involved and convoluted"; however, David Cronenberg, who ultimately directed the film, said that he was the one who decided not to use the script, finding it "needlessly brutal".
-De Laurentiis rejected a second script by Andrzej Żuławski, eventually returning to Boam.
+De Laurentiis commissioned another script from Andrzej Żuławski, but rejected it and returned to Boam.
+Cronenberg later questioned the quality of the script De Laurentiis read as it was initially written in Polish, translated to English, and then translated to Italian.
 The film was finally on track to be made when De Laurentiis hired producer Debra Hill to work with Cronenberg and Boam.

+Cronenberg initially rejected De Laurentiis' offer to direct the film, but accepted the position after meeting Hill.
+Cronenberg received five scripts for the film, including one from King which he described as "the worst one by far".
+Although Cronenberg did not write Fast Company he was involved in the writing process and made edits during filming.
+The Dead Zone was his first film in which he did not have any involvement in writing the script.
+It was also his first film that did not have any Canadian content.